Jan92/pricing-app/README.md

 ## Contributing

 This is a research project in development.
-For questions or contributions, please contact the development team.
+For questions or contributions, please contact the developer Jan Kirchhoff (jan.kirchhoff@medicalvalues.de).

 ---